David Neitz

 David Neitz (born 22 January 1975), is a retired Australian rules footballer.
+A strongly built forward, he debuted at 18 years old.
+In just his sixth senior game kicked 6 goals 6 behinds.
+In his 2nd year, with Melbourne's forward line consisting of Garry Lyon and David Schwarz, among others.
+He was shifted to the backline to fill a need, Neitz proved he was capable of playing both ends of the ground.

-The strongly built centre half back who became a full forward was the longest-serving captain in the history of the Melbourne Football Club and the first Melbourne player to achieve the 300-game milestone.
+Neitz was the longest-serving captain in the history of the Melbourne Football Club and the first Melbourne player to achieve the 300-game milestone.
 He is considered one of the greatest ever players to come out of the island state of Tasmania.

 Neitz was born in Ulverstone, Tasmania, he was groomed as a potential Australian Football League player from the age of 15 and targeted by the recruiters at the Melbourne Football Club, entering the AFL in 1993 as a key position player, he soon became one of Melbourne's best young prospects.

 In 1994, Neitz was named to his first Victorian State of Origin team, and he went one step further in 1995 by making the All-Australian team as well as the Victorian side.

 After the retirement of Demons great Garry Lyon, Neitz moved to the full-forward position and began his successful run as one of the AFL's elite goal scorers.
 He has led Melbourne's goalkicking seven times (1996, 1997 (equal), 1999, 2002, 2003, 2004 and 2006), and in 2002 won the prestigious Coleman Medal for leading the league in goals, making him not only the first Melbourne player to do so, but also the first Melbourne player to lead the competition's goalkicking since the 1940s.
 On 8 April 2005, Neitz became the 40th person in VFL/AFL history to kick 500 career goals.